wesmcpl/koha-ill-mcpl/README.md

 # Koha Interlibrary Loans MCPL backend

-This backend is a modified version of Mcpl to fit MCPL
+This backend is a modified version of FreeForm to fit MCPL model

 ## Getting Started